mo-it/dora-as-code/README.md

 If you refer to this work, please cite the dissertation:

-Somashekar, M. K. (2026) *DORA-as-Code: A Comparative Evaluation of Policy-as-Code Tools for Automated EU Regulatory Compliance in GitOps-Managed Kubernetes Environments*.
+Mohit Kumar S (2026) *DORA-as-Code: A Comparative Evaluation of Policy-as-Code Tools for Automated EU Regulatory Compliance in GitOps-Managed Kubernetes Environments*.
 MSc thesis.
 Technological University Dublin.